automatedtf/monetare/README.md

 More often or not, you can obtain this necessary string as given by the `toString` method.

+##### parseMetalDecimal
+`parseMetalDecimal(metalDecimal: string)` returns a new `Currency` object from the provided decimal string that represents the metal.
+For example, the decimal string `0.11` would be converted to a `Currency` object of the same value as a `Scrap`.

+This is a helper function for applications which may take in decimal strings from user inputs.

 ##### Zero
 `Zero` is a `Key-pegged` object representing zero value.
 ##### Key